e-h-dev/country-hotel/TESTING.md

 ### W3C Validator

-[W3C](https://validator.w3.org/) was used to validate the HTML on all pages of the website.
-It was also used to validate the CSS.
+I used [W3C Validator](https://validator.w3.org/) to validate the HTML on all pages of the website.

+I used [W3C Jigsaw Validator](https://jigsaw.w3.org/css-validator/) to validate the CSS file.

 #### Home Page